StevenLOL/ssvad/Readme.txt

 #TO BUILD
 0) Due to copyright issues, the files "fft.c" and "fft.h" have been excluded from the compressed file.
-If you want to compile the program, please contactplease contact enmwmak at polyu.edu.hk
+If you want to compile the program, please contact enmwmak at polyu.edu.hk
 1) download and install The [NIST SPeech HEader REsources (SPHERE) Package Version 2.7](http://www.nist.gov/itl/iad/mig/tools.cfm)
 1.1) you many need to del "-m32" in makefile
 1.2) you many need to swap "-lm" to the end of the LLIBS